top of page

 All community services workers get long service leave in the ACT, Victoria, and Queensland based on the years they have worked in the sector – not the years they have worked for a particular employer.
 This applies to casuals too.

 Portable leave entitlements are like superannuation – something that you carry with you from job to job and build over time to take when you are ready to take them.
-Portable sick leave in the pandemic would have made a big difference.
+The NSW Labor Government has committed to legislating portable long service leave.
+Now we need to make sure it has the support of parliament.

 Disability Support Workers are joining together to make a difference in our sector.